How to Receive Inbound Email via Webhook

 "subject": "Re: Hello from my AI agent",

-"bodyText": "Sounds great, let's schedule a call.",
+"body_text": "Sounds great, let's schedule a call.",

-"bodyHtml": "<p>Sounds great, let's schedule a call.</p>",
+"body_html": "<p>Sounds great, let's schedule a call.</p>",

-"receivedAt": "2026-03-26T14:30:00Z",
+"received_at": "2026-03-26T14:30:00Z",

 "attachments": []